 They have glimpses of what might fulfill them—but busy schedules, guilt, and fear hold them back.

-This is what my client, Stacey, said:
+This is what a former client once said:

 “Before coaching with Tracy, I felt like I was in a cage.
 I felt like I was looking out of this cage— where I see this person that I am and want to be— but I didn’t know how to get there.”